Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Hardware: Vulnerabilities and Countermeasures

 \subsection{Fault Injection Attacks}

 While side-channel attacks extract information from unintentional leakage, fault injection attacks deliberately induce errors in hardware behavior.
 In neuromorphic computing, these faults often exploit the sensitivity of memristive elements and storage states to electrical stress.
-NeuroHammer \cite{staudigl_neurohammer_2022} is a notable example that adapts the RowHammer \cite{yaglikci_blockhammer_2021} principle to memristor-based memory by exploiting thermal crosstalk between adjacent memory cells.
-Implemented using simulations, the attack induces bit flips through repeated row activations without requiring direct memory access.
-This allows the attacker to alter synaptic weights, disrupt inference paths, or extract data by targeting specific cell positions.
-The study demonstrates that a 70\% bit flip rate can be achieved in targeted cells with fewer than 10,000 access cycles, suggesting the feasibility of low-overhead, data-driven fault injection in non-volatile memory.
-While these simulations demonstrate feasibility, their physical accuracy depends strongly on device geometry, material properties, and thermal coupling, and thus should be interpreted as indicative rather than conclusive evidence.
+NeuroHammer \cite{staudigl_neurohammer_2022} is a notable example that adapts the RowHammer principle to memristor-based memory by exploiting thermal crosstalk between adjacent memory cells.
+The attack is evaluated through a device- and circuit-level simulation flow combining COMSOL Multiphysics and Cadence Virtuoso to model thermal crosstalk in dense ReRAM crossbars.
+Although this provides hardware-aware evidence, the evaluation remains simulation-based and uses a deterministic memristive model, without physical crossbar measurements.
+In the modeled setting, such bit flips could corrupt stored weights, memory states, or inference-related data by targeting specific cell positions.
+The study demonstrates that a 70\% bit flip rate can be achieved in targeted cells with fewer than 10,000 access cycles, suggesting the feasibility of access-driven fault injection in non-volatile memory.
+While these simulations demonstrate feasibility, their physical accuracy depends strongly on device geometry, material properties, and thermal coupling, and thus the results should be interpreted as indicative rather than conclusive evidence.

-Emerging non-volatile memory technologies have shown vulnerability to fault and side-channel attacks, especially when integrated into neuromorphic architectures.
-As demonstrated by \cite{staudigl_nvm-flip_2024}, passive memory components can be actively disturbed to induce faults, exposing structural weaknesses that challenge existing security models.
-Similarly, \cite{chowdhuryy_understanding_2023} introduces R-SAW, an attack framework that exploits read-time asymmetries in phase change memory (PCM) devices.
-By analyzing memory access patterns and execution cycles, R-SAW extracts sensitive data using two strategies—R-SAW-I and R-SAW-IA—targeting how data is distributed across storage lines.
-NVGem5-based simulations show that standard protections at the cache-line level do not prevent such fine-grained exploitation.
-These findings indicate that neuromorphic systems relying on dense multi-level memories require new memory designs and access protocols that minimize data-dependent leakage.
-Together, these studies highlight the need for coordinated security strategies that address both physical disturbances and access-driven attacks at the device and system level.